Vision Impaired Person's travel pass

-If you're severely vision impaired, you can apply for a vision impaired person's (VIP) travel pass.
-The VIP travel pass entitles you and your attendant (if applicable) to free travel on on public transport in NSW.
-You can also apply for a free Opal card at the same time.
+If you're severely vision impaired, you can apply for a Vision Impaired Person's (VIP) Travel Pass.
+The VIP Travel Pass entitles you to free (or concession) travel on public transport in NSW.
+Your attendant can travel with you for free if your VIP Travel Pass is marked "Plus Attendant".
+You can apply for a free Opal card at the same time.

-- You receive the Age Pension or Disability Support Pension on the basis of blindness from the Department of Human Services (DHS), or
+- receive the Age Pension or Disability Support Pension on the basis of blindness from Services Australia, or

-- You have been assessed by an ophthalmologist (or optometrist in rural and regional areas) as having one of the following:
+- have been assessed by an ophthalmologist (or optometrist in rural and regional areas) as legally blind.
+The criteria requires one of the following:

-- Visual acuity on the Snellan Scale less than 6/60 in both eyes while wearing the appropriate optical correction (glasses or contact lenses).
+- Visual acuity on the Snellan Scale less than 6/60 in both eyes while wearing glasses or contact lenses.

 - The field of vision constricted to 10 degrees of arc in the better eye, irrespective of corrected visual acuity.

 - The combination of visual defects results in the same visual impairment as that which occurs in the above two conditions.

 - Download and complete the VIP Travel Pass application form (pdf 944KB) with your personal details, Services Australia customer reference number (if applicable)